aluko-conlang/aluko/grammar.md

 ## Vowel Reduplication

 Whenever two morphemes are linked and they do not form valid syllables, the inital vowel of the proceeding syllable is inserted between them as a monophthong to ensure correct phonotactical behavior.
+Note that this does *not* happen with the consonants `n` and `j`, which are invalid as a consonant cluster, but "merge" to form `ñ`.

 ## Persons